 Family leave laws (also known as maternity or paternity leave laws) allow employees to take time off from work to care for a new child.
 Under federal law, employers are required to provide only unpaid leave to their workers.
-However, a few states have closed this gap and now have laws granting employees paid short-term disability benefits or paid leave for pregnancy-related conditions.
+However, some states have closed this gap and now have laws granting employees paid short-term disability benefits or paid leave for pregnancy-related conditions.
+A few states also offer paid leave benefits for parenting.
 If you live in one of these states, you may use the most generous pregnancy benefits given under either state or federal law.

 Federal Pregnancy Leave Laws

 There are two federal laws that address the issue of pregnancy leave in the workplace.
 Employers who don't allow employees to take time off according to these laws can be sued in a private civil action for violations of these laws.

 Family and Medical Leave Act

 Under the Family and Medical Leave Act of 1993 (FMLA), an employee can take up to 12 work weeks of unpaid leave for their own serious health condition (including pregnancy and prenatal care) or for parenting, among other things.
 Parenting leave must be taken within one year of the child’s birth.
 You can take up to 12 weeks off for all covered reasons.
 So, if you use three weeks of FMLA leave during your pregnancy, you will have nine weeks left to use for parenting.

 The FMLA applies to both male and female employees.
 You are protected under the FMLA if you meet the following conditions:

 - You work for a business with 50 or more employees within a 75-mile radius.
 A business must count all employees on the payroll, including part-time employees and those on suspension or a leave of absence.

 - You have worked for the business for at least 12 months; these months don't have to be consecutive.